Northern Ireland national football team: Stadium

 In February 2013, planning permission for the redevelopment was granted.
 The cost of the project was estimated to be around £29.2 million, of which £25.2 million would come from government funding.
 It was initially planned for the work to begin in September 2013.
 Two months later, however, Irish Premiership club Crusaders began legal proceedings to have the process judicially reviewed.
 As owners of the site, rivals Linfield were in line to receive not only a redeveloped stadium, but also £200,000 per annum from the IFA in land rent instead of the existing agreement which entitled Linfield to 15% of match revenue.
 Crusaders believed this to be against European Union competition law as well as a form of state aid towards Linfield.
 In a hearing that took place on 22 May 2013, Crusaders' request was granted.
 It was ruled that it was a possibility for the redevelopment to be classed as state aid towards Linfield.
 The aspect of the challenge concerning competition law, however, was dismissed.

 In July 2013, Crusaders agreed to a possible settlement brought forward by the judicial review.
 The details of the settlement were not made public, but Crusaders said that it had the "potential to benefit the entirety of the football family".
 In September 2013, sports minister Carál Ní Chuilín said that she was still committed to making sure the redevelopment went ahead as scheduled, after previously stating that she would not sign off on the funding until the IFA resolved "governance issues" surrounding David Martin's return to the role of deputy president.
 In December 2013, three months after the work was originally scheduled to begin, the redevelopment was finally given the green light.
 The sports minister signed off on £31 million to complete the project.
 The redevelopment finally got under way on 6 May 2014 after the 2013–14 domestic season had finished, eight months later than originally planned.
-The work is due to be completed in 2015.
+The work was completed in 2015.

 Team image

 Colours

-Northern Ireland traditionally wears green shirts, white shorts and green socks.
+Northern Ireland football team's traditional colours are green and white.
+Green has long been a traditional symbolic colour for Ireland.
 The kit has been manufactured by Adidas since 2012.
 Prior to this, the kit was manufactured by Umbro.